DominikN/docs_new/docs/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 ```

 If you are working with Gazebo:
-Start Gazebo as prevoiusly.
+Start Gazebo as previously.
 In another terminal window run:

 ```bash
 rostopic echo /odom